Option Pricing with Time-Varying Volatility Risk Aversion: Empirical Analysis

-In Panel B of Table \ref{tab:DerivativePricing} we report the in-sample performance in terms of option pricing.
-We follow the literature and convert option prices to their corresponding implied volatilities, as defined by the Black--Scholes formula.
+Panel B of Table \ref{tab:DerivativePricing} reports the in-sample performance for option pricing.
+We follow the literature and convert option prices to their corresponding Black-Scholes implied volatilities.
 We compare the model-based implied volatility, $\mathrm{IV}^{m}$, with the market-based implied volatility, $\mathrm{IV}$, where the latter is defined by the observed option price.
 The resulting RMSE,

-is reported the first row of Panel B in Table \ref{tab:DerivativePricing}.
-We also compute the ${\rm RMSE_{IV}}$ for option partitioned by the characteristics: Moneyness, Time to maturity, and the contemporaneous volatility index level.
-The resulting RMSEs can be used to identify shortcomings in a model, such as its inability to: generate sufficient leverage effect; capture the dynamic properties; and generate a proper variance risk premium.
-The smallest RMSE within each row is highlighted with boldface.
+is reported in the first row of Panel B. We also compute the ${\rm RMSE_{IV}}$ for options partitioned by moneyness, time to maturity, and the contemporaneous VIX level.
+The resulting RMSEs can be used to identify shortcomings in a model, such as its inability to generate sufficient leverage effect, capture the dynamic properties, and generate a proper variance risk premium.

-The SHNG specifications clearly dominate the HNG specifications in terms of option pricing. have an The average option pricing errors are substantially better for than the HNG models., and the smallest RMSE is obtained by the SHNG, which is estimated with option prices.
-Its RMSE is less than half that of any of the HNG specifications.
-Impressively, the SHNG specifications uniformly dominates all HNG specifications for both VIX and option pricing, across all partitions, whenever the SHNG model is estimated with option prices.
-Even the SHNG model that is estimated without option prices is, on average, better at pricing option pricing performance than the all estimated HNG models.
-This further supports the advantage of allowing for time variation in the variance risk ratio.
-We note that the largest gains in pricing accuracy are found during periods with high volatility and out-of-money put options, which tends to be options with high variance risk premia.
+The DHNG specifications clearly dominate the CHNG specifications in terms of option pricing.
+The average option pricing errors are substantially smaller for DHNG models than for CHNG models, and the smallest RMSE is obtained by the DHNG model estimated with option prices.
+Its RMSE is less than half that of any of the CHNG specifications.
+Impressively, the DHNG specifications uniformly dominate all CHNG specifications for both VIX and option pricing across all partitions.
+This further supports the advantage of having a dynamic variance risk aversion in the model.
+Note that the largest gains in pricing accuracy are found during periods with low volatility and for out-of-the-money call options, which tend to be options with low variance risk premia.

-While the SHNG estimated with option prices delivers the best in-sample option pricing, the specification that use both VIX and option prices is a close second.
-This is not unexpected since the parameter estimates for these two specifications were very similar, see Table \ref{tab:JointEstimation}.
-We observe that the SHNG specification that is estimated with both the VIX and option prices, yields more accurate option pricing for low delta and at short maturities, and the SHNG specification estimated with the VIX, delivers impressive option pricing at for options with one month to maturity.
-The reason is that VIX is extracted from option options with approximately 30 days to maturity, so when the VIX is included in the estimation it tends to improve the pricing at shorter maturities.
-This comes at the expense of slightly larger pricing errors for options with longer maturities.